Oak Ridge, Missouri: History

 Andrew Ramsay and Alexander Giboney settled in the area around Ramsey Creek in 1795.
 The community of Oak Ridge was organized in 1852 by John M. Wilson, who purchased the land at $2.50 per acre and established a store and a bar.
 The town was named for the natural surroundings.
 Oak Ridge had a population of approximately 300 in 1888.
 The town is home to a Methodist church and a Baptist church dating from the 1860s, and was once home to a Presbyterian church.
 The first high school in Southeast Missouri was established in Oak Ridge in 1874.

 Education

-The Oak Ridge R-6 School District is a small, public secondary education facility that runs throughout much of northern Cape Girardeau County.
+It is in the Oak Ridge R-VI School District.
+Oak Ridge's high school began classes on November 4, 1874, at a frame building contained four rooms.
+This building was used until 1923 when a brick building was built.
+However, this building burned during an electric storm in 1932.
+The Oak Ridge R-6 School District operates a small, public K-12 secondary education facility and covers much of northern Cape Girardeau County.
 With an average yearly enrollment of 350 students in grades K-12, it is one of the smaller public schools in Southeast Missouri.
 Its school colors are blue and white, and its mascot is the blue jay.
-Athletics at ORHS consist of boys’ basketball, girls’ volleyball, boys’ baseball, girls’ softball, cross country, and cheerleading.
+Athletics at ORHS consist of boys’ basketball, girls’ basketball, girls’ volleyball, boys’ baseball, girls’ softball, cross country, and cheerleading.

 For adults aged 25 and older in Oak Ridge, 66.9% possess a high school diploma as their highest educational attainment, 15.9% have less than high school and 14.7% possess a bachelor's degree or higher educational degree while 2.5% of the population possesses a post-graduate or professional degree.